rstinejr/ubiquitous-kumquat/README.md

 Work on simple stat formula.

 Clearly, if you want to compute variance, you'd use an existing function.
-The goal of this project is to experiment with using reduce/map in lieu of loop, and to get my feet wet playing with Clojure math functions.
+The goal of this project is to experiment with using reduce in lieu of loop, and to get my feet wet playing with Clojure math functions.

+To build and run the project,

+1. install *lein*, see
+2. ```git clone git@github.com:rstinejr/ubiquitous-kumquat.git```
+3. ```cd ubiquitous-kumquat```
+4. ```lein test```